TheDreamer/beastie-work/ports/README.md

 	/etc/cloudprint.conf (which is where my local install works on, but in files I had patched the appropriate files to use /usr/local/etc....

+net/p5-Net-DHCP-Watch

+	Couldn't get check_dhcp to work on FreeBSD, so had nagios invoke it through nrpe on a Linux server.
+But, I'm running out of old Linux servers.

+	So, I switched to using a check_dhcp perl script, which among the required modules was this one.
+I CPAN'd it at first, but BSDPAN is not pkgng aware.
+So, decided to whip up this port.

 sysutils/grive

 	I got grive-0.2.0 to build on FreeBSD, and thought about turning it into a port.
 But, I think I'm out of my depth